 |Faculty/School||College of Health and Medicine

-Karen Watkins and other staff within the Division of Pharmacy
+Karen Watkins and other staff within the School of Pharmacy and Pharmacology.

 |Available as student elective?||No|

 |Launceston||Spring school (November)||On-Campus||International||Domestic|

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.